waldirborbajr/kvstok/README.md

 <p align="center"> <img alt="KVStoK Logo" src="./assets/logo.png" width="120", height="120"/> </p>

-KVStoK is an open source software built-in with the main aim of being a personal [KEY][VALUE] store, to keep system variables as parameters or passwords or anything else stored in a single place.
+KVStoK is an open-source software built-in with the main aim of being a personal [KEY][VALUE] store, to keep system variables as parameters or passwords or anything else stored in a single place.

-With KVStoK you do not need to export a variable to use into your terminal routines and you can open a lot of terminals and you will always keep the content available to use.
+With KVStoK you do not need to export a variable to use in your terminal routines and you can open a lot of terminals and you will always keep the content available to use.

 Is KVStoK good for DEVoPs?
 Yes, if you work with DEVoPs and have to manage a lot of credentials, KVStoK it is up to you.

+Can I manage my credentials remotely from cloud?
+No, unfortunately KVStoK, for security reasons is not available to manage or store credentials on the cloud.
+In the soon future will be possible to manage all credentials in a single place with security and performance.

 ### How to use